netgen/ezplatform-site-api/docs/introduction/index.rst

   All of the Site API services are read-only.
 If you need to write to the eZ Platform's content repository, use it's existing Repository API.

-For more details see :doc:`Services documentation page </reference/services>`.
+For more details see :doc:`Services reference </reference/services>` page.

 Integration with eZ Platform
 ----------------------------